pyronaur/pyronaur.com/src/content/public/design-pattern-zoo.md

 ---
 title: The Pattern Zoo
-preview: Concrete examples are important for learning, but many sources are missing good real-world design pattern examples.
+summary: Concrete examples are important for learning, but many sources are missing good real-world design pattern examples.
 date: 2022-03-24
 ---